 And the other end of the story?
 Well, the girls returned to America where Josie had been contracted to the Mapleson company.
 They made the papers when they got robbed in a New York hotel.
 Josie would go back to England and more career, but not Fanny.

-Frances Alice Jones of Cincinnati died in the Grand Pacific Hotel, Chicago, aged 30, in 1885.
+Frances Alice Jones of Cincinnati died in the Grand Pacific Hotel, Chicago, aged 30 years six months and 13 days, on 22 June 1885.

 So, there’s one more Gilbert and Sullivan ‘mystery’ solved.
 We can now write: